cfsa-licenses/cfsa-licenses/README.md

 EtoL = Modification license should be equal to original program license.
 (CFSAL FOC-NCU SACiC EtOL)

 - Notes: If Original license tweak isnt added, it means it doesnt matters what modification license it is.

+# Examples:
+Windows is Licensed as **CFSAL FNOC**.
+It's closed source of code, you can't modify it, you can't share it in any way. if you could modify it, you couldn't share it in commercial use, nor the non-commercial.